St. Charles Avenue Streetcar by Sharon Mollerus on flickr

 Stop 1: Audubon Park (6500 Magazine St.)

 Begin your streetcar adventure by heading further Uptown to Audubon Park.
 You should see the live oak trees, running paths, lakes, and playground equipment from the streetcar, but if not, just pull the cord when you hit Calhoun Street.
 Take a stroll through the 350-acre public park, where New Orleanians have come to relax since 1898.
 At the very rear of the park lies the Audubon Zoo.
-The elephants, tigers, white alligator, monkeys, and other animals make a visit to this beautifully landscaped zoo a must.
+The elephants, tigers, white alligators, monkeys, and other animals make a visit to this beautifully landscaped zoo a must.

 You’ll spot the campuses of Tulane and Loyola universities right across Audubon Park.
 Placed on the National Register of Historic Places, Tulane University’s campus occupies more than 110 acres and extends north to S. Claiborne Avenue through Freret and Willow streets.
-From Italian Renaissance to Mid-Century Modern, the campus boasts many styles and is known for its large live oak trees.
+From the Italian Renaissance to Mid-Century Modern, the campus boasts many styles and is known for its large live oak trees.

-Loyola’s sprawling main campus also faces St. Charles Avenue and the Audubon Park.
+Loyola’s sprawling main campus also faces St. Charles Avenue and Audubon Park.
 Marquette Hall is the oldest campus building and is the iconic image of the university you’ll probably recognize the most.
 Both campuses deserve a walkthrough thanks to their architectural significance and well-landscaped grounds.